rafaelsf80/vertex-ai-labs/README.md

 * TensorFlow and Tensorflow I/O versions must be compatible.
 Check [here](https://github.com/tensorflow/io#tensorflow-version-compatibility)

-## Lab 13: Vertex custom training job (Iris dataset) with custom containers
+## Lab 13: Vertex custom training (Iris dataset) with custom containers

-Simple Vertex custom training job, using TensorFlow pre-built custom containers (for training and serving) and the [tabular iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).
+Simple Vertex custom training job, using TensorFlow custom containers (for training) and the [tabular iris dataset](https://archive.ics.uci.edu/ml/datasets/iris).

 For more information about custom training in Vertex, visit the [official documentation](https://cloud.google.com/vertex-ai/docs/training/custom-training) and [this github repo](https://github.com/rafaelsf80/vertex-custom-training)

 ## Lab 14: experiments

-Vertex AI provides two tools for ecxperiment tracking: Vertex experiments and Managed Tensorboard.
+Vertex AI provides two tools for experiment tracking with Vertex experiments and Managed Tensorboard.
 This lab shows how to track training hyperparameters with Vertex experiments.

-## Lab 13: simple prediction
+## Lab 20: simple prediction

 Simple prediction on the model deployed in Lab 3 (fraud detection dataset)